 Atopic Dermatitis in Dogs

 If your dog’s allergies seem to persist or even worsen no matter what you change in their environment or diet, then your dog might have atopic dermatitis.
-Atopic dermatitis is chronic inflammation of the skin that typically stems from recurring allergic reactions.
+Atopic dermatitis is a chronic inflammation of the skin that typically stems from recurring allergic reactions.

-This could be a dog food allergy, a seasonal allergy like pollen, a contact reaction like laundry detergent, or an unavoidable environmental allergy like dust mites.
+This could be a dog food allergy, a seasonal allergy-like pollen, a contact reaction like laundry detergent, or an unavoidable environmental allergy like dust mites.

-Not all dog allergies result in atopic dermatitis, but it’s more common in dogs that have poor digestion and poor skin and coat health to begin with.
+Not all dog allergies result in atopic dermatitis, but it’s more common in dogs that already have poor digestion and poor skin and coat health to begin with.

 Symptoms of Atopic Dermatitis